Back To Search Results

 • A systemic process causing both cardiac and pulmonary failure [6]

-The second most common group of indications (27%) for heart and lung transplants are primary pulmonary hypertension disorders causing right heart failure.[4][5]
-The criteria for unsalvageable right heart failure are variable between centers, given comparable outcomes between double lung transplant and heart-lung transplant for these patients.[7]
-Most centers would consider the patient for heart-lung transplant if cardiomegaly precluded the donor lung fitting inside the chest or if the right heart is obviously infarcted or fibrotic.[7]
+The second most common group of indications (27%) for heart-lung transplants are primary pulmonary hypertension disorders causing right heart failure.[7][8]
+The criteria for unsalvageable right heart failure vary between centers, given comparable outcomes between double lung transplant and heart-lung transplant for these patients.[11]
+Most centers would consider the patient for a heart-lung transplant if cardiomegaly precluded the donor lung from fitting inside the chest or if the right heart is infarcted or fibrotic.[11]
+Patients with a systemic disease that causes both cardiac and pulmonary failure, such as cystic fibrosis, or with lifestyle factors, such as smoking, which causes both emphysema and ischemic cardiac disease, can be considered for a dual transplant.[8]
+In the case of cystic fibrosis, the newly explanted recipient heart may be used as a donor organ for another recipient in a so-called “domino” transplant.[3]

 Contraindications

 A large mismatch of donor-recipient lung size is a contraindication to transplant.
-Although some discrepancy can be tolerated,[9] outside of a range of 10% above or below the recipient’s height or weight, either atelectasis or hyper-expansion pulmonary edema may result.[1]
+Although some discrepancy can be tolerated, outside of a range of 10% above or below the recipient’s height or weight, either atelectasis or hyperexpansion pulmonary edema may result.[1][12]
+Advanced age was previously considered a contraindication to transplant, but the latest pulmonary guidelines now suggest considering the comorbidities and age on a case-by-case basis.[11][13]

 Preparation

-Recipient candidates must undergo an interprofessional care team review and workup before being listed for transplant.
+Recipient candidates must undergo an interprofessional care team review and evaluation before being listed for transplant.
 In the United States, heart-lung transplant recipients are currently listed under the heart allocation system to take advantage of more favorable wait times.
-The European system has a separate allocation for concomitant heart-lung candidates.[7]
-The ideal timing of listing a candidate for transplant is a multifactorial decision that varies by underlying etiology of organ failure.[12]
+The European system has a separate allocation for concomitant heart-lung candidates.[11]
+The ideal timing of listing a candidate for transplant is a multifactorial decision that varies by the underlying etiology of organ failure.[16]

 Technique or Treatment

-The anastomoses begin with the trachea; the recipient trachea at the former level of the right mainstem is sutured to the donor trachea at the level one or two rings above the carina.
-Some surgeons use only running permanent suture; others use running suture on the membranous trachea and interrupted suture on the cartilaginous trachea.
+The anastomoses begin with the trachea; the recipient trachea at the former level of the right mainstem is sutured to the donor trachea at the level 1 or 2 rings above the carina.
+Some surgeons use only running permanent sutures; others use running sutures on the membranous trachea and interrupted sutures on the cartilaginous trachea.
 The tracheal anastomosis is covered with nearby tissue, either lymphatic or pericardial, to give a buffer against erosion into the neighboring great vessels.
-Once this anastomosis is complete, the chest is irrigated to dilute potential tracheal contamination.
-Then attention is turned to the blood vessels.
-Different surgeons prefer differing orders of anastomoses of the aorta, superior, and inferior venae cavae.
-The prior left atrial appendage defect created as a vent during donor procurement may be used again as a vent before it is then sutured closed.
-Once all anastomoses are complete, and the circulation is aspirated for air, attention is turned toward meticulous hemostasis.
-During hemostasis, the grafts may need to be gently rotated to achieve adequate exposure.

 Complications

-Immunosuppression protocols and rejection surveillance with echocardiography, endomyocardial biopsy, endobronchial biopsy, and spirometry all remain center-specific and patient dependent.[5]
-Immune suppression must be carefully titrated because, on the other side of the balance, infection in these patients has historically caused 40% of all mortality, with fungal infections being particularly common in the first month, involved in up to 14% of infectious complications.[16]
-Medication-induced side effects are also quite common, with a high percentage of transplant recipients suffering 88% post-transplant hypertension, 70% hyperlipidemia, 17% to 27% diabetes, and 46% renal dysfunction, with 2-4% progressing to dialysis.[12][15]
-These patients must also be monitored for post-transplant malignancies, especially post-transplant lymphoproliferative disorder (PTLD), which seems to have a higher incidence 7.6% in heart-lung transplant patients, compared to 5.4% with heart alone and in the lung without heart (3.1%); this complication may occur within the first year.[5]
+Immunosuppression protocols and rejection surveillance with echocardiography (with endomyocardial biopsy considered if echocardiography is abnormal), surveillance bronchoscopy with endobronchial biopsy, and spirometry remain center-specific and patient-dependent.[8]
+Immune suppression must be carefully titrated because, on the other side of the balance, infection in these patients has historically caused 40% of all mortality, with fungal infections being prevalent in the first month and involved in up to 14% of infectious complications.[22]

 Clinical Significance

-Since the first successful heart-lung transplant in 1981, nearly 4000 patients have been transplanted.[5]
-With improvements in patient selection and technique, the median survival for heart-lung transplant has been increasing, from 2.1 years (1982-1993) to 3.7 years (1994-2003), to 5.8 years (2004-2016).[15]
-Survivors after the first year post-operatively can expect a median survival of 10.3 years, and one high volume center (n= 34 over a decade) reports survival of 82%, 69%, 62%, 54%, and 54% at 1, 3, 5, 10, and 15 years, respectively.[12]
+Since the first successful heart-lung transplant in 1981, nearly 4000 patients have been transplanted.[8]
+With improvements in patient selection and technique, the median survival for heart-lung transplant has been increasing, from 2.1 years (1982-1993) to 3.7 years (1994-2003), to 5.8 years (2004-2016).[21]
+After the first year postoperatively, survivors can expect a median survival of 10.3 years.
+One high-volume center (n= 34 over a decade) has reported survival rates of 82%, 69%, 62%, 54%, and 54% at 1, 3, 5, 10, and 15 years, respectively.[16]

 Enhancing Healthcare Team Outcomes